elatov/elatov.github.io/_posts/2012-09-17-setup-apple-wireless-keyboard-via-bluetooth-on-fedora-17.md

     └ 589 /usr/sbin/bluetoothd -n

-If for some reason the service was not auto started after the install and wasn&#8217;t setup to start on boot up, run the following to start the service and to enable the service to start on boot:
+If for some reason the service was not auto started after the install and wasn't setup to start on boot up, run the following to start the service and to enable the service to start on boot:

     [elatov@klaptop ~]$sudo service bluetooth enable
     [elatov@klaptop ~]$sudo service bluetooth start